top of page

 Does life feel like a hard slog?

 Lost your joy or creativity?
-Or have they always felt elusive?
+Or has that always felt elusive?

 Internal Family Systems (IFS) could be the missing piece.
-It was for me and many of my clients.
-When you apply the IFS lens to your life, things soon make a lot of sense, providing enormous relief.
+It was for me and for many of my clients.
+When you apply the IFS lens to your life, things can soon make a lot more sense, providing enormous relief.

-As a trained IFS Therapist, and Integrative Counsellor, I am delighted to offer private sessions (online, phone or face-to-face in London SE23) to adults battling a wide range of issues around low self-esteem, inner conflict, chronic shame, bereavement, parenting, low fertility, a harsh inner-Critic, anxiety, depression, addictions, eating, mid-life, chronic indecisiveness, stifled/blocked creativity, problematic relationships, LGBTQ+, body dysmorphia and childhood trauma.
-I am also experienced in supporting clients facing such issues with the backdrop of neurodiversity.
+As an IFS trained Therapist, and Integrative Counsellor, I am delighted to offer private sessions (online or face-to-face in London SE23) to adults battling a wide range of issues around childhood trauma, anxiety, stress, insomnia, depression, addictions, food, body dysmorphia, low self-esteem, boundary setting, inner conflict, chronic shame, chronic health conditions, OCD, LGBTQ+, bereavement, parenting, low fertility, a harsh inner-Critic, mid-life, chronic indecisiveness, stifled/blocked creativity or problematic relationship patterns.
+I am also experienced in supporting, and meeting the needs of clients facing all of these issues with the backdrop of neurodiversity.

-IFS effectively works through issues by getting to know all of the parts of you involved and then working respectfully with each of them to find another (less turbulent or self-destructive) way to go about life.
-If you are new to IFS concepts you may be having an extreme reaction to my previous sentence but if you've ever said 'part of me wants to do X but part doesn't' that's what I'm talking about; the natural multiplicity of mind or sub-personalities in all of us who often have conflicting view points, and like to argue and debate about everything!
-These inner-conflicts are where IFS really helps and where most difficulties (internally & externally) stem from.
-The Pixar 'Inside out' films are based on the IFS model of mind and brilliantly depict these struggles.
-I highly recommend these films for any kids, teens ('Inside Out 2' is especially helpful for teenagers) and adults struggling.
+IFS helps you get to the root of a problem instead of treating the symptoms.
+We'll get to know the extreme parts of you involved and work respectfully with them to find another (less turbulent or self-destructive) way.
+If you are new to IFS concepts you may be having an extreme reaction to my previous sentence but you've likely said 'part of me wants to X...But part doesn't', or are aware of debates/conversations in your head, and that's what I'm talking about.
+The natural multiplicity of our minds, or sub-personalities, often in conflict and causing us a lot of distress and indecisiveness.
+This is where IFS really helps.
+The Pixar 'Inside out' films are based on the IFS model of mind and brilliantly depict these familiar inner struggles and how things settle down when parts of us learn to work together.
+I highly recommend these films for any kids, teens ('Inside Out 2' is especially helpful for anxious teenagers) and adults.

 "I'm a million different people from one day to the next...'